 When responders fill a form in the offline mode, responses are synced once there is an internet connection.
 Using conversational SMS, you can also collect data on any mobile device without an internet connection.

-Formplus gives you the flexibility and freedom to choose how you want your form to look like.
-With the easy-to-use customisation options, you can create stylish forms tailored to your brand.
+Formplus gives you the flexibility and freedom to choose how you want your form to look.
+With the easy-to-use customization options, you can create stylish forms tailored to your brand.

 You receive an automatic notification whenever a respondent fills your form.
-The notification feature can be customised such that, you can choose who on your team should receive these notifications.
+The notification feature can be customized such that, you can choose who on your team should receive these notifications.

-Formplus also allows you to customise the content of the notification message sent to respondents.
-This includes email and SMS notification.
+Formplus also allows you to customize the content of the notification message sent to respondents.
+This includes email and SMS notifications.